-K Hervé DAKPO, 1,2 Fabienne Féménia 3
+K Hervé DAKPO, Fabienne Féménia

-- 1 Université Paris-Saclay, INRAE, AgroParisTech, Economie Publique, 78850, Thiverval-Grignon, France - 2 Agricultural Economics and Policy Group, ETH Zürich, Sonneggstrasse 33, CH-8092 Zürich, Switzerland - 3 INRAE, SMART-LERECO, Rennes, UMR1302 Smart-Lereco, 4 Allée Bobierre, Rennes, France
+Université Paris-Saclay, INRAE, AgroParisTech, Economie Publique, 78850, Thiverval-Grignon, France Agricultural Economics and Policy Group, ETH Zürich, Sonneggstrasse 33, CH-8092 Zürich, Switzerland INRAE, SMART-LERECO, Rennes, UMR1302 Smart-Lereco, 4 Allée Bobierre, Rennes, France

 In a recent article, Lechenet, et al. (2017), based on a sample of French crop farms, argue for a potential reduction in pesticide use between 37% and 60% depending on the type of pesticides (herbicide, fungicide, insecticide), and this without impeding farms profitability.
 The results of this article are seriously challenged by Frisvold (2019) in his extensive survey, which summarizes several decades of agricultural economic research related to the issues that must be considered when dealing with 'farmers' pesticides use decisions.
 It appears that in primal approaches considering pesticides as damage control inputs, many aspects matter, among which the specification of crop production functions and the treatment of the endogeneity of input levels in the estimation of these functions.
-If the literature related to the specification of crop production functions has flourished since the seminal article of Lichtenberg and Zilberman (1986), the endogeneity of pesticide levels has barely been addressed in the performance benchmarking literature.
+If the literature related to the specification of crop production functions and the treatment of 1986), the endogeneity of pesticide levels has barely been addressed in the performance benchmarking literature.
 For instance, Karagiannis and Tzouvelekas (2012), using a stochastic frontier framework (SFA), decompose total factor productivity (TFP) using a damage control specification, ignoring the potential endogeneity of pesticides.
 Clearly, this omission might produce biased estimation results.
 Besides, in the SFA literature, applications have focused on output efficiency and not input-specific efficiency.